GavinKGeorge/rainbow2024/README.md

 # rainbow2024
-this is a poem about rainbows
+this is a poem about rainbows and teddy bears red orange yellow
-red
-orange
-yellow